zhuohan/teamKill/docs/final.md

 If the player still has some time, he will iterate through all the tiles in the map and find the tile that has the maximum possibility to survive.
 Then, he will navigate to that tile (output the first navigation direction).
 ![Breadth First Search](5.png){:class="img-responsive centered" height="40%" width="40%"}

-More specifically about the third level of smartness, the player will select the tile with maximum possibility to survive by using a new algorithm inspired by state transition machine.
+More specifically about the third level of smartness, the player will select the tile with the maximum possibility to survive by using a new algorithm inspired by state transition machine.

 #### Algorithm:

 Comment: since each tile is represented by 1 in the input matrix and the missing tile is represented by 0, we tried to find the tile that surround by other tiles in the center.

-1. Find all the tiles reachable by player by using breadth first search.
+1. Find all the tiles reachable by the player by using breadth first search.
 2. For each tile reachable, add its surrounding tiles’ score to itself and output the new score to a new matrix.
 In that way, if a tile is surrounded by 8 tiles, it will have a higher score than the ones surrounded by 7 tiles.
 3. Then, we repeat the first step 8 times so that each tile will be impacted by surrounding tiles with a diameter of 8.
 4. We compare all the tiles score and find the tiles with the highest score.
 (There may be several of them)
 5. We reassign each highest score tiles to be 1 and other tiles to be 0
-6. We repeat step 2-5 until there are only 4 or less tiles remaining
+6. We repeat step 2-5 until there are only 4 or fewer tiles remaining
 7. We randomly select one of the remaining tiles and consider it as the tile with the highest possibility of survival.

 After selecting the targeted tile, we use the Dijkstra’s algorithm to find the shortest path between the player and the targeted tile.
 Finally, we output the first step of that path.